The Quick-Start Guide will help you with the initial setup TV Rename.

 You can manually add shows by clicking the

-Addbutton in the My Shows tab.
-Enter the show name, and click
+Addbutton in the My Shows tab. in the Add/Edit Show window that appears enter the show name or code in the” The TVDB code:” box and click

 Searchto find it.
-Enter the base folder for the show in your media library, and select whether or not you have a sub-folder for each season.
+Hop across to the Folders tab and enter the base folder for the show in your media library, and click

 In Options>Preferences, go to the Search Folders tab and